 - Daily Wellness (think the CBD-based oils and products you see online including cosmetics)

-- Recreational (traditional THC-based products like marijuana, edibles, vapes, etc)
+- Adult Use (traditional THC-based products like marijuana, edibles, vapes, etc)

 - Medicinal (THC and CBD products used to treat pain and other medical conditions as prescribed by a medical professional)